 Because of the expectation that a PSH unit be made available to a resident for as long as it may be needed, the cost to the region of losing a PSH unit is significantly greater than the cost of losing a RRH unit.
-Furthermore, CoC FL-507 has prioritized the use of PSH to serve individuals and families experiencing chronic homelessness.
-All other things being equal, PSH renewals or new projects funded through re-allocations, Youth Projects, CES and HMIS Projects should be funded in Tier 1 and in front of RRH projects in order to reduce the likelihood that these resources are imperiled.
+Consequently, all other things being equal, PSH renewals should be funded in Tier 1 and in front of RRH projects in order to reduce the likelihood that these resources are imperiled.